epfl-dlab/GoogleTrendsAnchorBank/gtab/README.md

 - `PYTRENDS` (for more details, see [pytrends documentation](https://github.com/GeneralMills/pytrends))
     - `timeframe`: time period to use for Google Trends requests
-    - `geo`: location to use for Google Trends requests
+    - `geo`: location to use for Google Trends requests - uses ISO two-letter country format, or 'GLOBAL' for global

 ## `data`